-Cannabis legalisation overdue
+Cannabis legalisation is long overdue.

 This is causing unnecessary suffering among hundreds of thousands of patients who are being let down by the system.